Geriatric Fitness and Lifestyle Specialist Online Course

 This course is approved for credit by:

-This course is pending approval provide continuing education credits from ACE, ISSA, NASM and AFAA.
+Pending approval to provide continuing education credits from ACE.
 If your certifying body is not listed, you will be provided with a Certificate of Specialization upon completing the course that can be used to petition your certifying body for credit.
 The MedFit Classroom team is happy to assist you with petitioning your own certifying organization.

 Students must pass the competency assessment exam at the end of the course to be eligible for CEC/CEUs.